hjosullivan/manihot-lignum/README.md

 # manihot-lignum

-manihot-lignum is a version of the LIGNUM model specifically for modelling *Manihot esculenta* (cassava) structure and function.:seedling:
+manihot-lignum is a version of the LIGNUM model specifically for modelling *Manihot esculenta* (cassava) structure and function. :seedling:

 ## Usage

-### Compile Lignum Workbench
+### Lignum Workbench

 First compile the Lignum Workbench app `LignumWb.app` for easy visualisation of your tree.